 What is the average periodontist salary?

-According to ZipRecruiter, the average dentist makes $162,000 per year.
-The same source shows that the average periodontist makes $248,000.
-That’s a 50% premium on an already high general dentist salary.
+The same source shows that periodontists make an average base salary of $247,541.
+That’s a 40% to 50% premium on an already high general dentist salary.

-Practice ownership also plays a role.
-Rarely have we worked with a practice-owning Doctor of Dental Surgery (DDS) or Doctor of Medicine in Dentistry (DMD) earning less than $300,000.
-Profit margins from owning practices are higher than an associate’s payout, so a practice-owning periodontist makes more money even if they have the same education as their non-practice owning colleague.
+Rarely have we worked with a practice-owning Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) earning less than $300,000.
+Profit margins from owning practices are higher than an associate’s payout.
+So a practice-owning periodontists make more money even if they have the same education as their non-practice owning colleagues.

 If you want to hear more about what practice ownership entails, listen to this great podcast interview Travis had with Zachary Kingsberg, a practice-owning dentist.
 Though he’s a general dentist, it gives a good sense of what things could look like for periodontists.